-- It is the responsibility of the school to ensure that a member of staff is appointed to maintain the E-Safety Policy, manage E-Safety training and keep abreast of local and national e-safety awareness campaigns.
-(The policy will be reviewed regularly and revised as appropriate to ensure that it is current and considers any emerging technologies.) - School should audit the filtering system in place (currently part of the SwGfL services) regularly to ensure that inappropriate websites are blocked.
-Schools should include e-safety in the curriculum and ensure that every pupil has been educated about safe and responsible use.
-Pupils need to know how to control and minimise online risks and how to report a problem. - All staff and pupils must read and sign our agreed Acceptable Use Policy (pupils discuss and sign Using the Internet Sensibly) (see appendices).
-The school will monitor the policy in practice, which will include Internet/e-mail usage and investigate and act on any possible incidents of misuse. - The E-Safety Policy will be made available to all staff, governors and visitors. - Sharing the school policy on e-safety and communicating potential risks will be an on-going responsibility of the school.
+- It is the responsibility of the school to ensure that members of staff are appointed to maintain the E-Safety Policy, manage E-Safety training and keep abreast of local and national e-safety awareness campaigns.
+(The policy will be reviewed regularly and revised as appropriate to ensure that it is current and considers any emerging technologies.) - School should ensure technicians carry out an audit of the filtering system in place (currently part of the SwGfL services) regularly to ensure that inappropriate websites are blocked.
+Schools will include e-safety in the curriculum and ensure that every pupil has been educated about safe and responsible use.
+Pupils need to know how to control and minimise online risks and how to report a problem. - All staff and pupils must read and sign our agreed Acceptable Use Policy (pupils discuss and sign Acceptable Use Policy) (see appendices).
+The school will monitor the policy in practice, which will include Internet/e-mail usage and investigate and act on any possible incidents of misuse. - The E-Safety Policy will be made available to all staff, parents, governors and visitors. - Sharing the school policy on e-safety and communicating potential risks will be an on-going responsibility of the school.